dubliyu/dj_compiler/README.md

 # DJ Compiler
-## By Carlos Leon for DT.Ligatti's USF Spring Compilers Class
+## By Carlos Leon for Dr. Ligatti's USF Spring Compilers Class

 DJ (Diminshed Java) is a limited subset of Java that contains all the elements needed to produce an Object Orientated Language.
 Designed for teaching purposes, its not a practical language, but within you can find Objects, inheritence and Polymorphism.
 This compiler takes in DJ and produces DISM (Diminished Instruction Set Machine).
 A reduced instruction set containing only 12 differnt instructions.
 This is sufficient to relate to general assembly code without addressing architecture specific instructions and optimizations.
 A DISM virtual machine made by Dr. Ligatti can be found [here](https://www.cse.usf.edu/~ligatti/compilers-17/as1/dism/).